The 5 best places to go skiing in Scotland

 4. Nevis Range

-The ski area is at the top of Scotland’s only mountain gondola—a one-of-its-kind attraction built on the north face of Aonach Mòr—the UK’s eighth tallest mountain.
+The ski area is at the top of Scotland’s only mountain gondola: a one-of-its-kind attraction built on the north face of Aonach Mòr, the UK’s eighth-tallest mountain.

 Skiing at the Nevis Range is not for the faint-hearted, with plenty of expert slopes for experienced skiers to test themselves, particularly on the backside of the mountain.

-Nevis Range is only a short drive from Fort William, too, which is well worth a visit if you’re holidaying in this part of Scotland.
+The Nevis Range is only a short drive from Fort William, too, which is well worth a visit if you’re holidaying in this part of Scotland.

 5. Glenshee Ski Centre